Biden filling out top White House team with campaign vets | WTOP

 Late last week, Biden tapped former senior campaign adviser Ron Klain to serve as his chief of staff.

-The latest round reflects Biden’s stated commitment to diversity in his staff — the team includes four people of color and five women.

-“America faces great challenges, and they bring diverse perspectives and a shared commitment to tackling these challenges and emerging on the other side a stronger, more united nation,” Biden said in a statement.

 O’Malley Dillon, 44, was the first woman to manage a successful Democratic presidential campaign.
-She is a veteran political operative who worked on both of Barack Obama’s White House bids.
+She is a veteran political operative who worked on both of former President Barack Obama’s White House bids.
+Ricchetti worked as lobbyist for the health care industry, among others, before becoming Biden’s chief of staff during the Obama administration.

-Rodriguez, granddaughter of the late farmworker union leader César Chávez, was national political director on Sen. Kamala Harris’ 2016 presidential team before coming to the Biden campaign, and served in the Obama administration.

-Richmond, a 47-year-old African American, will be a senior adviser to the president and director of the White House Office of Public Engagement, the role Valerie Jarrett filled in the Obama administration.
-He’s expected to engage with Congress and focus on the Black community and other minority groups.
+Biden’s campaign was staffed with many alumni from Obama world and his administration is expected to be as well.

 Biden will begin rolling out his higher-profile Cabinet picks in the coming weeks.